or click image to search using:

 Here is a little reading material that may be of interest for the mental preparation for playing cue sports.

-This book is called: "The Pleasures of Small Motions: Mastering the Mental Game of Pocket Billiards" and is written by Robert T. Fancher.
-In my opinion, this is the best book written to date on the mental game of cue sports.
+This book is called: "The Pleasures of Small Motions: Mastering the Mental Game of Pocket Billiards" by Robert T. Fancher (links to Amazon.com).

 Preparing Mentally for Billiards